 Hippie, a word that used to be very common during the 1970s, was a golden period for the tourism industry in Nepal.
-It was by them and their activities that highlighted the popularity of culture, religion, and lifestyle of Nepal, and the bonus still grabbed by the entire country.
+It was them and their activities that highlighted the popularity of the culture, religion, and lifestyle of Nepal, and the bonus still grab by the entire country.

 Table of Contents

 This led Hippie to travel far to Asia, mainly targeting India and Nepal.
-Upon arriving in Nepal, they choose this land to be their paradise with an abundance of Marijuana and Cannabis sold open and legal.
+Upon arriving in Nepal, they choose this land to be their paradise with an abundance of Marijuana and Cannabis sold openly and legally.
 They were new to the country and culture but were welcomed by the people.

-When the popularity of Nepal started to move to the far west, Europe, and America, more and more started to follow the Hippies trail mainly from Turkey by land to Nepal.
-Until the American government forced its counterparts in Nepal to ban the open-access of Marijuana and Cannabis.
+When the popularity of Nepal started to move to the far west, Europe, and America, more and more started to follow the Hippi trail mainly from Turkey by land to Nepal.
+Until the American government forced its counterparts in Nepal to ban open access to Marijuana and Cannabis.
 Thus, declaring it illegal to access puff, the decline of the Hippie era started.

-Although, we don’t see open access to cannabis, Hassises, etc. with hoarding boards these days still there are abundant and still, modern hippies come to enjoy their life.
+Although, we don’t see open access to cannabis, Hassises, etc. hoarding boards these days still there are abundant, and still, modern hippies come to enjoy their life.

 There is a movement regarding the legalization of Marijuana and the draft has been sent to the parliament of Nepal.
 Let’s hope for the better, a day will be coming very soon in the near future when the hippie's trail to Nepal will be re-established.